KxSystems/arrowkdb/docs/null-mapping.md

 - String and binary datatypes are copied into a mixed list of char or byte lists

 - Nested datatypes (list, map, struct, union, dictionaries) are represented by a mixed list of sublists, depending on the child datatypes (using recursion to populate the child lists)

 Full details are provided here https://code.kx.com/q/interfaces/arrow/arrow-types/

-An arrow table is a set of such arrays, which arrowkdb converts to a mixed list of lists, one per column (although in the case of the nested datatypes one column can be represented by a further set of lists).
-By decorating with the field names from the schema, this mixed list of array data then becomes a kdb table.

-#

 # Mapping arrow nulls to kdb nulls